milesbarry/rhs-connect-host/README.md

 You'll need jq installed the machine you're running the playbook from.

 *Additionally you'll need your RHS API to support the listing of all [repo-ids] on the system.
+** Red Hat say the required patch will be present in Satellite 6.3.1

 https://github.com/Katello/katello/commit/ee0fb7f14a04484afdbe91291d4e45adac114da1